Captain Noah and His Magical Ark: Background

 Started as a religious-oriented program, Captain Noah and His Magical Ark became a daily children's program in 1970.
 The show aired from 7:00 a.m. to 9 a.m. on weekdays and for 30 minutes on Sunday morning leading out of ABC Sunday-morning cartoons and into the Al Alberts Show.
 The show also featured four cartoon shorts per day during the week.
 These included Gumby, Popeye (the made for TV cartoons from the 1960s only), Porky Pig (pre-1940 and post-1947 episodes), and Bugs Bunny (post-1948 episodes).

 In 1975, when ABC began their morning show Good Morning America, WPVI-TV opted to preempt that in favor of Captain Noah and His Magical Ark.
 Starting in September 1976, WPVI began running the 7:00 a.m. hour of Good Morning America and scaled Captain Noah back to the 8:00 a.m. to 9:00 a.m. slot.
 The format remained the same.

 While Captain Noah, a former Lutheran minister, was the main "host" of the show, Mrs. Noah was the puppeteer and a trained singer.
 Famous Philadelphian entertainer Larry Ferrari provided the music.
 Favorite puppets included Maurice the Mouse, Mumwup the Monster, and Wally the Walrus.

 In 1978, when the Popeye cartoons moved to WTAF-29 (now WTXF, Fox-29) and the Warner Brothers cartoons moved to Channel 17 WPHL-TV (later to 48 WKBS and then back to WPHL), WPVI dropped the weekday edition of Captain Noah and began running Good Morning America in its entirety.
 Captain Noah continued as a weekend program.
-It would run an hour on Saturday mornings and on that showing often contained the 8 AM cartoon (when it was a half-hour offering) offered by ABC within the show.
+It would run an hour on Saturday mornings and on that showing often contained the 8 a.m. cartoon (when it was a half-hour offering) offered by ABC within the show.
 On Sunday mornings, it now ran for 30 minutes before Kids Are People Too.
 For a while a 15-minute edition was inserted into the showing of Kids Are People Too.
 In 1983, Captain Noah was scaled back to 30 minutes on Saturday mornings and ran this way until 1994 with no cartoons inserted.
 The staples of the show were the puppets, cartoons and songs.